liuff19/Semantic-Ray/README.md

 ### ScanNet

-Download the ScanNet dataset from [here](http://www.scan-net.org/) and extract the color images, depth images, labels, poses and intrinsics of each scene.
+Download the ScanNet dataset from [here](http://www.scan-net.org/) and extract the color images, depth images, labels, poses, and intrinsics of each scene.
 Organize the data in the following structure:
 ```
 ├── data
 │   ├── scannet